How to restore a Exchange mailbox to another mailbox during deletion

 New-MailboxRestoreRequest -SourceMailbox 04784e3d-ccc7-46af-bc0d-a556710fdd57 -TargetMailbox 775f1478-be65-4607-90c6-818a2d1561e9 -AllowLegacyDNMismatch -Verbose

-The source is shown in red.
+The source is indicated in red.

-The target is shown in yellow.
+The target is indicated in yellow.

 The MailboxRestoreRequest is a job that will restore the mailbox to the new mailbox. (target)

-Request a migration status via PowerShell?
+Request a migration status from PowerShell?

 Get-MailboxRestoreRequest | Get-MailboxRestoreRequestStatistics

-In the mail recipient you see Allan.
+In the mail recipient, you see Allan.

-Don't forget to migrate the archive as well!
+Definitely don't forget to migrate the archive as well!

-Also readthese Office 365 Exchange blogs
+Also read this Office 365 Exchange blogs

-Set up forwarding in Office 365 | Forward e-mails
+Set up forwarding in Office 365 | Email forwarding

 Remove Azure AD Connect and make all objects cloud managed